Videos: Customizing The Content Request Form

-The Video Request Page is used to invite filmmakers, distributors or other content providers to upload their files to the appropriate video asset area within the Administrative Portal.
+The Content Request Form is used to invite content providers (filmmakers, distributors or others) to upload their files directly to the appropriate video asset within your Administrative Portal.
 It is a unique URL link that is generated and then sent to the content provider.
 For information on generating the link, see Adding Video Assets

 1. Overview